paugier/mercurial-jupyterbook/book/getting-started/tour-basic.md

 Since pull-then-update is such a common sequence of operations, Mercurial lets you combine the two by passing the `-u` option to `hg pull`.

-If you look back at the output of `hg pull` in {ref}`sec:tour:pull <sec:tour:pull>` when we ran it without `-u`, you can see that it printed a helpful reminder that we'd have to take an explicit step to update the working directory.
+If you look back at the output of `hg pull` in {ref}`sec-tour-pull` when we ran it without `-u`, you can see that it printed a helpful reminder that we'd have to take an explicit step to update the working directory.

 To find out what revision the working directory is at, use the `hg parents` command.